xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

 type VolumeSnapshotStatus struct {
         // CreatedAt is the time the snapshot was successfully created.
 If it is set,
 	// it means the snapshot was created, and application can be resumed if it was
-	// previiously frozen before taking the snapshot; Otherwise the snapshot was not created.
+	// previously frozen before taking the snapshot; Otherwise the snapshot was not created.
         // +optional
         CreatedAt *metav1.Time `json:"createdAt" protobuf:"bytes,1,opt,name=createdAt"`